-Campus Dining offers a variety of dining plan options for students, living on or off-campus.
+Campus Dining offers a variety of dining plan options for students, living on campus.
 Having a dining plan gives students the ease of not having to prepare meals so they can focus on their academics and student life during the first year.
 All components of any dining plan are accessed through the students’ PolyCard (student ID) for fast, convenient access.

 Campus Dining declining balance funds can be used for purchasing food items at all Campus Dining restaurants, food trucks and markets, including Subway, Yogurt Creations, Shake Smart and Starbucks.
 They cannot be used for gratuities or to purchase gift cards, clothing, school supplies, mugs, coffee makers and similar non-food merchandise.
 Declining balance funds are allocated at the beginning of each academic quarter during the regular school year and expire at the end of spring quarter.

-Included in the cost of all 1st year student dining plans are (1) meals during Week of Welcome (WOW), (2) base cost, (3) declining balance funds for food purchases at Campus Dining locations, and (4) meal credits on certain plans.
+Included in the cost of all first year student dining plans are (1) meals during Week of Welcome (WOW), (2) base cost, (3) declining balance funds for food purchases at Campus Dining locations, and (4) meal credits on certain plans.

 Campus Dining offers a variety of dining plan options for continuing and transfer students living on campus.
 All components of any dining plan are accessed through the students’ PolyCard (student ID) for fast, convenient access.